Cayenne Pepper

 It's not ideal to drink cayenne and then to take a meal or having it with a meal.
 By taking it alone with water, you give yourself optimum benefit and you'll actually get less stomach agitation although it will, to be honest, agitate the stomach nonetheless.
 The two most demanding physiological events in our bodies are digestion and coital orgasms.
 No comment on the second one but as for digestion and cayenne, it's really best to take cayenne alone.

 Question: Is there any reason why you couldn't put cayenne pepper in another drink?
 I thought about trying something along the lines of sugar free drink mixes like Crystal Light.
-I just want to make sure that what I'm mixing it with doesn't negate the effect of the cayenne pepper.
+I just want to make sure that what I'm mixing it with doesn't negate the effect of the cayenne.

 Answer: The water ideally should be really warm.
 Not lukewarm, not hot like tea or coffee, but somewhere between lukewarm and hot.
 That said, don't drink it if the water is too hot and thus is uncomfortable to you.
 Famed herbalist/naturopathic doctor Dr. John Christopher said hot was ideal for the heart.
 If you drink it cold, it still will have great benefits.
 Combining it with something else other than lemon or maple syrup is not ideal although certainly allowable.
 It should be taken alone with water for maximum effect.
 Adding lemon is great and maple syrup as well.
-In fact some think it's a wonder drink for weight loss as the singer/actress Beyonce used the cayenne pepper/lemon/maple syrup combination to great effect.
+In fact some think it's a wonder drink for weight loss as the singer/actress Beyonce used the cayenne/lemon/maple syrup combination to great effect.
 That's debatable.
-I can understand why you'd want to consume it with Crystal Light but drinking cayenne pepper isn't as bad as some think.
-Just make sure you start small.
+I can understand why you'd want to consume it with Crystal Light but drinking cayenne isn't as bad as some think.
+Just make sure you start small and stay small for a while.
 I recommend no more than a quarter of a teaspoon with 1/8th of a teaspoon being the best place to start.
 If that's too much, try even less.
 Your body will quickly adapt.
+If you would like to learn some options for drinking it, check out this cayenne pepper drink options page within this site.
+Perhaps it will help.

 Question: What are the ratios of cayenne to mcg (micrograms) and mg (milligrams) and ounces in practical terms?